This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 A CICS program that is invoked at a particular point in CICS processing as if it were part of CICS code.
 You can modify the supplied program by including your own logic, or replace it with a version that you write yourself.
 Examples include the dynamic routing program, and the transaction restart program.

-An identifier that is assigned to a user that defines the set of configuration tasks that the user can perform.
-Defined roles can be monitor, copy operator, service, administrator, and security administrator.
+- An identifier that is assigned to a user that defines the set of permissions that are granted to that user.

 That part of a security facility that verifies that a user is authorized to (a) sign on to a local or remote system (b) run a transaction and (c) to access the resources and use the commands that a transaction invokes.
 See also session security.

-In the WebSphere MQ Administration Interface (MQAI), the identifier that is placed with a data item into a data bag to identify the data item.
-WebSphere MQ provides predefined user selectors for WebSphere MQ objects.
+In the IBM MQ Administration Interface (MQAI), the identifier that is placed with a data item into a data bag to identify the data item.
+IBM MQ provides predefined user selectors for IBM MQ objects.

 - In i5/OS application programming interfaces, an object consisting of a collection of bytes that can be used for storing any user-defined information.
 The system-recognized identifier for the object type is *USRSPC.